corkami/pocs/readme.txt

  *.. no_dep.exe               a PE executing code on the stack successfully *.. dep.exe                  a PE executing code on the stack, and failing because of DEP *.. no_seh.exe               a PE with DllCharacteristics set to NO_SEH, but using a Vectored Exception Handler

+ *.. memshared.dll            a DLL with a MEM_SHARED section
+      memshared-ld.exe         loader, waiting for X launches to terminate

 DataDirectory 0: Export
  **. ownexports.exe           calling its own exports